ReproNim/brainhack_ohbm18/reproducibility_basics/presentation/presentation.md

 - existing tools can help you:
 &nbsp;

-  - container technologies: controling your environment
+  - container technologies: controlling your environment

   - git/github (or bitbucket, gitlab...): controlling your code